 The brick from the building presented a peculiar hardness on one of the larger faces, whereas the specular face had a soft ceramic body and was easy to sample with the drill.
-The comparison of microscopical observations did not highlight differences beyond a more intense reddish hue of the soft part; on the other hand, the TL natural signals were quite different, as the one from the hard side seemed to be lower than the soft side at temperatures below 300 °C (see Figure 2).
+The comparison of microscopical observations did not highlight differences beyond a more intense reddish hue of the soft part; however, the TL natural signals were quite different, as the one from the hard side seemed to be lower than the one from the soft side at temperatures below 300 °C (see Figure 2).
 Powder from the bulk was also analysed, and the TL response was compatible with the soft side.
-It could be assumed that this brick was subjected to an inhomogeneous firing in kiln or that was reached by a high temperature blaze.
-On this hypothesis, only results from the soft face and the bulk were considered for statistical purposes in the effective dose determination, although the chemical treatments were different for the two parts of the brick.
-Powder from the surface was treated for 45 minutes with HCl 15 % w/w; instead, as in the bulk the organic component was high enough to alter the TL natural signal, a 60 minutes treatment with CH3COOH 10 % w/w was preferred.
+It could be assumed that this brick was subjected to an inhomogeneous kiln firing or that a high temperature blaze had reached it.
+Based on this hypothesis, only results from the soft face and the bulk were considered for statistical purposes in the effective dose determination, although the chemical treatments were different for the two parts of the brick.
+Powder from the surface was treated for 45 minutes with HCl 15 % w/w; however, in the bulk, the organic component was high enough to alter the TL natural signal, so a 60-minute treatment with CH3COOH 10 % w/w was preferred.

-In addition, for all the samples, about 1 g per brick was destined to α spectroscopy.
-Absence of supralinearity was verified with regenerative method [13], anomalous fading was checked and K quantifications with ICP-OES were performed.
-Finally, effective dose via α irradiation was also obtained, in order to calculate the k coefficient.
-All the values resulting from the TL dating procedure can be found in Table 1.
-These are directly measured (ED β, supralinearity, anomalous fading, α counts, W %, K % w/w, ED α, environmental dose) or derived via calculation using the same measured values (paleodose, k coefficient, annual dose and finally the age).
+In addition, for all the samples, about 1 g per brick was subjected to α spectroscopy.
+The absence of supralinearity was verified using the regenerative method [13], anomalous fading was checked and K quantifications with ICP-OES were performed.
+Finally, the effective dose via α irradiation was also obtained in order to calculate the k coefficient.
+All the values resulting from the TL-dating procedure can be found in Table 1.
+These are directly measured (ED β, supralinearity, anomalous fading, α counts, W %, K % w/w, ED α, environmental dose) or derived via calculation using the same measured values (palaeodose, k coefficient, annual dose and, finally, the age).

 Table 1.
-Results of TL dating measurements for samples from Trino.
-For sample E1, a distinction is reported for results obtained using γ spectroscopy on soil (S) or on brick (B).
+Results of TL-dating measurements for samples from Trino.
+For sample E1, a distinction is reported for results obtained using γ spectroscopy on soil (S) and on brick (B).